How to Become a Certified Health Data Analyst (CHDA)

 - Estimated Tuition: $800 per credit

-Certified health data analysts must have a minimum of two years of healthcare-related work experience.
+Certified health data analysts must have at least two years of healthcare-related work experience.
 Prior experience with health information technology, medical economics, managed care finance, or medical office administration can provide candidates with the necessary data and software management skills to transition easily to a health data analysis position.

-Step 3: Get certified with the American Health Information Management Association (AHIMA).
+Step 3: Get certified by the American Health Information Management Association (AHIMA)

 To get certified as a health data analyst, students can take the certified health data analyst (CHDA) exam offered by the American Health Information Management Association (AHIMA).
 The certification serves as a mark of competency in the field and helps candidates stand out among other applicants.
 It demonstrates professionalism and commitment, facilitates professional development, and helps students achieve expertise.
 The certification exam is a written one.

 Students must meet at least one of the following requirements to be eligible to sit for the CHDA examination:

 - Healthcare information management credential (RHIT®) and a minimum of three years of experience with healthcare data